 The divergent development of apartment prices and demand between growth centres and the rest of Finland is expected to continue.
 The increased supply of apartments is anticipated to prevent the rise of housing prices.

 The rental demand for business premises is expected to remain on a good level in growth centres.
 Activity among property investors is expected to remain at a good level, particularly for centrally located projects in the Helsinki metropolitan area and in major growth centres.
 The contracting market is expected to remain active.

 Renovation is expected to grow moderately due to increasing urbanisation and aging of building stock.

 Increased regulation and higher capital requirements imposed on financial institutions affect construction and property development.

 Changes in regulation concerning the housing market are expected to maintain volatility in supply and sales practices.
-Regulatory changes might cause delay in banks’ project financing abilities and cause uncertainty and turbulence in the market.
+Recent regulatory changes might cause delay in banks’ project financing abilities and cause uncertainty and turbulence in the market.
 Demand is expected to focus primarily on affordable apartments.
 Inflation in construction costs is expected to grow moderately due to changes in value added tax.

 The Baltic countries and CEE countries

 Residential demand is expected to remain at a good level.
 Residential prices are estimated to increase further.
 The prices of plots have increased and competition for plots is expected to remain intense.
 The availability of financing and low interest rates are expected to continue to support residential demand.
 The shortage of resources and long construction permit processes are expected to continue to increase inflation in construction costs and to limit volume growth.
 The contracting market for business premises is expected to remain at the current level or decrease slightly in the Baltic countries.